Who is Jacob Hollister? Seahawks’ unlikely hero makes name known with winning catch in OT

 And also, maybe, just maybe, if he removed his sweat-soaked uniform and changed into street clothes, this magical moment might somehow vanish from reality.

 But this performance wasn’t some crazy-real, fantastic dream — it actually happened.
 He really was the conquering hero and was carried off on teammates’ shoulders in celebration.
-A lengthy bear hug from Pete Carroll in front of his locker cemented the reality.
+A lengthy bear hug from coach Pete Carroll in front of his locker cemented the reality.

 “It’s crazy,” Hollister said as his hands still shook with adrenaline.